 Is Maladaptive Daydreaming A Sign Of ADHD?

 We all can dream and often we find ourselves daydreaming.
 Daydreaming can be a wonderful tool to escape conscious reality but excessive daydreaming or maladaptive daydreaming can interfere with our real-life situations.
-Many people on social media have questioned us that is maladaptive daydreaming a sign of ADHD?
+Many people on social media have questioned that is maladaptive daydreaming a symptom of ADHD?

 In many cases, maladaptive daydreaming, a psychiatric condition, occurs in people who are dealing with traumatic and abusive pasts.

-Daydreaming allows them to escape those experiences and memories.
-Simply put, maladaptive daydreaming, for many, is just a coping mechanism.
+In people with ADHD, Daydreaming allows them to escape those experiences and memories.
+Simply put, maladaptive daydreaming in ADHD is just a coping mechanism.

-However, in this article, we’ll be exploring the connection between daydreaming and ADHD and answering the big question; is maladaptive daydreaming a sign of ADHD?
+However, in this article, we’ll be exploring the connection between maladaptive daydreaming and ADHD and answering the big question; is maladaptive daydreaming a symptom of ADHD?